 When returning to school after any absence, the student is to report to the office, first thing in the morning, or immediately when arriving at school during the day.
 Notes from parents/guardians or physicians should be turned in at that time.
-Students are required to have the day(s) of absence(s) stamped "Excused" or "Unexcused" in their handbook/planner.
-Dates of absences which are not stamped will be considered unexcused.
 Notes for absences are to be brought to the office within two school days.
-If a note is brought the second day, the student should return to the office and have his/her handbook/planner stamped "Excused".
-It is the responsibility of the student to bring notes to the office and have his/her handbook/planner stamped excused for absences, and to show this to his/her teachers.
+It is the responsibility of the student to bring notes to the office.